Falls Park Greenville

 Melissa B. (Missy) Schumpert, CPA

-Human Resource & Compensation Committee Chair
+Commission Vice-Chair, Human Resources & Compensation Committee Chair

 Appointed by the Chairman of the House Ways and Means Committee